xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

 - [Advanced gas optimzation, ftcn name, Packing your calldata, CREATE2 and more](https://medium.com/joyso/solidity-save-gas-in-smart-contract-3d9f20626ea4)
 - [Huge Compilation of gas Optimizations](https://forum.openzeppelin.com/t/a-collection-of-gas-optimisation-tricks/19966/3)

-1. fixed size is better than dynamic size (array[5] instead of array[])
-2. set optimizer to high value.
-(1 round = less cost to deploy, costly fctns call.
-100 000 rounds = expensive deploy, cheap calls).
-The less opcodes you have, the better

 EXTRA
 1. leave 1 wei of token in contract to avoid initializing storage twice for a same token (Basically when transfering token from you're contract send the amount minus 1 wei)